extend/bullet/README.md

 Bullet
 ======

-Bullet is a Cowboy handler and associated Javascript library for maintaining a persistent connection to the server irregardless of the browser used and the technologies available.
+Bullet is a Cowboy websocket handler and associated Javascript library for maintaining a persistent connection to the server regardless of the browser used and/or the underlying technologies available.

-Bullet defines a common interface both client and server-side to facilitate the handling of such connections.
-Bullet also takes care of reconnecting automatically when the connection is lost, and of the optional heartbeat managed client-side.
+Bullet defines a common interface for both client and server to easily facilitate the handling of these connections.
+Bullet additionally takes care of reconnecting automatically whenever a connection is lost, and also provides an optional heartbeat which is managed on the client-side.